KuDanial/KuDanial/README.md

 ## ⚡ About Me

-👋 Hello!
-I'm **Tengku Ahmad Danial**, skilled in Web/Software development including Graphic, Multimedia and UI/UX design.
+Hello!👋 I'm **Tengku Ahmad Danial**, skilled in Web/Software development including Graphic, Multimedia and UI/UX design.
 I hold a **Bachelor in Information Technology** and a **Diploma in Computer Science**.

 I am always open to discussing new web development projects, collaborating on open-source repositories, or exploring career opportunities